Confide in Me: Chart performance

 Commercially, the track experienced success in regions like Australia, United Kingdom, Ireland, France, Finland, and New Zealand.
 It debuted at number 31 on the Australian Singles Chart, but went straight to number one the following week, marking it one of the highest jumps for a single in Australian chart history.
-It became Minogue's first Australian number one single since her 1988 track "Got to Be Certain", and remained at number one for four weeks.
+It became Minogue's first Australian number one single since her 1988 track "Got to Be Certain", her fourth overall, and remained at number one for four weeks.
 It stayed inside the top 10 for nine weeks, and eventually spent a total of 25 weeks in the top 100.
 It debuted at number two on the UK Singles Chart, having been stalled by Wet Wet Wet's Love is All Around (in its last of 15 weeks at number one), and lasted a total of 14 weeks inside the top 100 chart.
 It was certified Silver by the British Phonographic Industry (BPI) for shipments of 200,000 units, and sold 183,000 units by March 2014.
 The single peaked at number three on the Finnish Singles Chart, but failed to enter the top ten in Ireland, peaking at number 12 during September 1994.

 In New Zealand, "Confide in Me" debuted and peaked at number 12, which was her first charting single since 1990's "Step Back in Time".
 It lasted four non-consecutive weeks inside the top 20, and stayed in the chart for nine weeks overall.
 The song was success on the French Singles Chart, peaking at number ten during its 13th week, and lasted a total charting span of 18 weeks.
 In Switzerland, it reached number 20 in its third week and lasted 8 weeks inside the top 100 chart.
 It stayed inside the German Singles Chart for 7 weeks, peaking at number 50, one of Minogue's lowest charting singles in that region.
 Elsewhere, it reached the top 40 in regions like the Netherlands' Dutch Top 40 chart, Belgium's region of Flanders, and in Sweden.
 The song was released by Imago Records in North America, and managed to chart on the US Billboard Dance Club Songs chart at number 39, staying in there for six weeks; this was Minogue's first and only charting single in the US during the 1990s period.